santhanalakshmi04/mobilerobot-openloopcontrol/README.md

 MobileRobot-Openloopcontrol

 Aim:
 To develop a python control code to move the mobilerobot along the predefined path.

 Equipments Required:

-RoboMaster EP core
+ 1.RoboMaster EP core
-Python 3.7
+ 2.Python 3.7

 Procedure

 Step1: Initiate the MobileRobot.

 Step2: Connect your PC with the MobileRobot.